makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-One day kata attempt at the ten pin bowling challenge in JavaScript!
+One day kata attempt at the ten pin bowling challenge in JavaScript.

+### To do:
+- Revise checkScore() to not break the law of idempotence
+- Build user interface

 -----------------